-6 Conclusion
+6. Conclusion

 In this paper we examine the impact of abortion law on women's health.
 We consider a context in which considerable heterogeneity in legislative reform is observed.
-In Mexico in the late 2000s both a substantial loosening, and a series of tightenings of abortion policies were undertaken at the sub-national level.
-Using comprehensive vital statistics data on maternal health outcomes, we observe that safe legal abortion available in the first trimester of pregnancy in Mexico DF resulted in a sharp drop in maternal morbidity due to haemorrhage, and a slower decline in morbidity due to abortion, perhaps in line with the gradual adoption of recommended abortion techniques by public health clinics.
-These declines were of substantial importance, suggesting 8,600 fewer inpatient visits in the post-abortion years in Mexico DF.
+In Mexico in the late 2000s both a substantial loosening and a series of tightenings of abortion policies were undertaken at the sub-national level.
+Using comprehensive vital statistics data on maternal health outcomes, we observe that safe legal abortion available in the first trimester of pregnancy in Mexico DF resulted in a sharp drop in maternal morbidity due to haemorrhage in early pregnancy and a slower decline in abortion-related morbidity, perhaps in line with the gradual adoption of recommended abortion techniques by public health clinics.
+These declines were of substantial importance suggesting 8600 fewer inpatient visits in the post-abortion years in Mexico DF.
 In general, we observe quite weak effects of the tightening of de facto sanctions on abortion, even though, as we show, these sanctions did lead to changes in the length of sentences handed down to women.

-We document that the impact of Mexico DF's ILE reform on birth rates, at around a 8% reduction, is in line with impacts estimated in other settings, for example the US in the 1970s.
-We observe generally weaker effects of regressive reforms on birth rates, though note that in the case of Mexico, these state-level reforms may have reduced fertility by around 1-2%.
-Importantly, when examining the impacts of abortion reforms on rates of maternal death, our estimates are considerably noisier than those for maternal morbidity.
-This is of importance given that a range of papers examining the impact of abortion on women's health limit analyses to maternal death, given a paucity of high-quality health records.
+We document that the impact of Mexico DF's ILE reform on birth rates, at around an 8% reduction, is in line with impacts estimated in other settings (e.g., the US in the 1970s).
+We observe generally weaker effects of regressive reforms on birth rates, although we note that in the case of Mexico these state-level reforms may have reduced fertility by around 1-2%.
+When examining the impacts of abortion reforms on rates of maternal death, our estimates are considerably noisier than those for maternal morbidity.
+This is important given that a range of papers examining the impact of abortion on women's health limit analyses to maternal death because of a paucity of high-quality health records.
 Our results suggest that this focus on "the tip of the iceberg" may lead to less convincing results than when focusing on maternal morbidity.
-While focusing on surviving section of women (Appendix Table A22).

-childbirth should be an absolute minimum when designing public policies to protect maternal and women's health, maternal morbidity is of considerable importance when quantifying life-time wellbeing, and avoiding a considerable health burden leading to chronic conditions.
+While focusing on surviving child birth should be an absolute minimum when designing public policies to protect maternal and women's health, maternal morbidity is of considerable importance when quantifying lifetime well-being and avoiding a considerable health burden leading to chronic conditions.

-The results of this paper are becoming relevant once again as a number of countries revisit abortion legislation and attempt to make considerable changes in constitutions and penal codes.
-Among others, legislative reforms have been undertaken or attempted in Ireland, Argentina, Australia, Chile and New Zealand in 2017-2020 focusing on legalising abortion in certain circumstance, and increasing restrictions have been enacted or proposed in Poland and a number of US states.
-This paper documents that these policies are likely to have a considerable impact on women's health and wellbeing.
+The results of this paper are becoming relevant once again as a number of countries revisit abortion legislation and attempt to make considerable changes to constitutions and penal codes.
+Among others, legislative reforms have been undertaken or attempted in Ireland, Argentina, Australia, Chile and New Zealand between 2017-2020 focusing on legalising abortion in certain circumstances, and increasing restrictions have been enacted or proposed in Poland and a number of US states.
+This paper documents that these policies are likely to have a considerable impact on women's health and well-being.